TadiwosAbay/alphafold3/README.md

 }
 ```

-You can then run AlphaFold 3 using the following command:
+You can then run AlphaFold 3 using the following command(To run both pipeline and inference):

 ```
 docker run -it \